awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 You can't restore from an encrypted source database, but you can encrypt the data being migrated\.
 You can also leave the data unencrypted during the migration process\.

+You can't restore to an Aurora Serverless DB cluster\.

  You can't migrate from a source database that has tables defined outside of the default MySQL data directory\.

 Also, decide whether you want to minimize downtime by using binary log replication during the migration process\.
 If you use binary log replication, the external MySQL database remains open to transactions while the data is being migrated to the Aurora MySQL DB cluster\.
 After the Aurora MySQL DB cluster has been created, you use binary log replication to synchronize the Aurora MySQL DB cluster with the transactions that happened after the backup\.
 When the Aurora MySQL DB cluster is caught up with the MySQL database, you finish the migration by completely switching to the Aurora MySQL DB cluster for new transactions\.